solana-labs/solana/book/src/programs.md

 program then defines additional rules for whether the client can modify accounts it owns.
 In the case of the System program, it allows users to transfer lamports by recognizing transaction signatures.
-If it sees the client signed the transaction using the keypair's *secret key*, it knows the client authorized the token transfer.
+If it sees the client signed the transaction using the keypair's *private key*, it knows the client authorized the token transfer.

 After the runtime executes each of the transaction's instructions, it uses the